tdebella/Mixellence/README.md

 - We discussed and decided early on that we were going to create the repository and all packages necessary to build the site. <br/>

-- We used redux/redux toolkits to build the store and firebase for the backend and authentication.
+- We used redux/redux toolkits to build the store and Firebase for the backend and authentication.

+- Lessons learned:
+   - We met the designer & looked at the design together.
+We  had enough time to ask questions and discuss the functions of certain <br/>
+     features.
+Working with a good designer can be a great experience.
+We took the opportunity to learn some new tools (e.g., figma) <br/>
+     and client’s requirements.

 - This is a web app built using